shineworld/uartaccessory/README.md

 uart accessory emulator

-This project aim to help a user to develop an open accessory android application without left adb usb debug using a<br>
-linux powerd PC how android accessory device emulator.
+This project aim to help a user to develop an open accessory android application without left adb usb debug using a linux powerd PC how android accessory device emulator.

+Actually it simulate the FDTI FT312D behaviour detecting first packet after AOA switch in which are contained all info for correctly set UART device.
+Also AOA fingerstamp sent to Android is for FTDI FT312D but can be fastly changed to anyother in code.

 The scheme is simple:<br>
   Android Device -> AOA ready application -> USB cable -> Linux PC -> <b>this software<b> ->/dev/ttyUSBx -> target device